-With two federal student loans in default and a third in forbearance, Shari Stewart is exactly the kind of borrower that could use a break.
+With two federal student loans in default and a third in forbearance, Shari Stewart is exactly the kind of borrower who could use a break.

 A single mother of two in Reno, Nev., Stewart was struggling to repay her combined $77,000-plus student debt long before the coronavirus pandemic struck.
 But the COVID-19 outbreak only made it worse: She was laid off from her medical assistant job, where she earned $16.28 an hour and was commuting in an 18-year-old clunker that couldn’t pass a smog check.
 She’s also suffered from medical maladies, including severe rheumatoid arthritis.